0xhtw/0xhtw.github.io/writeups/papercutcve.md

 - The purpose of this is to emulate selecting a specific printer within the UI.
 This action leads the application to show the printer-specific configuration page.

-- In the application, this selects the object to be configured; in the attack it selects the obkecct the attacker would want to modify.
+- In the application, this selects the object to be configured; in the attack it selects the object the attacker would want to modify.